vaibhavkora/CNN/README.md

 - **Classes**: 10 categories (airplane, automobile, bird, cat, deer, dog, frog, horse, ship, truck) ✈️🚗🐦
 - **Pixel Values**: Normalized to [0, 1] for model training 🎨

-The dataset is automatically loaded using `datasets.cifar10.load_data()` in the notebook. 📥
+The notebook automatically loads the dataset using `datasets.cifar10.load_data()`. 📥

 ## 🛠️ Project Structure
 The notebook (`CNN.ipynb`) is organized into the following steps: